 I argue that if you don’t understand how your results were derived, you are taking them on faith.

-This does not mean I don’t think that some multi-variable methods are not superior theoretically, or potentially more powerful than simple tests.
-On the contrary, I object that before we use them we need to be sure that we understand what they are doing with our data.
+This does not mean I don’t think that some multi-variable methods are not theoretically superior to, or potentially more powerful than, simpler tests.
+On the contrary, I object that before we use any statistical method we need to be sure that we understand what they are doing with our data.
 We have to ask ourselves constantly, what do our results mean?

 However, the replication problem does not go away entirely once we have dealt with these so-called basic errors.